-We continue our commitment to community by extending our innovative Pay What You Decide box office initiative for another full season!
-This “try it before you buy it” model allows you to determine the value of your experience after you’ve seen the show.
+We proudly continue our commitment to community and accessibility by extending our innovative Pay What You Decide box office initiative for a 3rd full season!
+This "try it before you buy it" model allows you to determine the value of your experience AFTER you've seen the show.

 By JC Lee